 Following a meeting with Chris Mitchell (an Australian boat designer from Access Dinghies), Kay & Mike sold their keel boat and purchased the first 2 Access 2.3 dinghies, these being subsequently delivered in early 2010.
 With tremendous help for a small group including the then Commodore at HHYC (Mark Houghton) and the Sail Training Manager (Rob Allen) our program was born.

 Mike has sailed since age 8 and he taught Kay to sail once they were married.
-Professionally, Mike is a Human Resources Consultant and his wife Kay, a Director of The Nesbitt Centre - a NGO specialising in English speaking adults with intellectual disabilities.
+Professionally, Mike was a Human Resources Consultant and his wife Kay, continues part-time work at The Nesbitt Centre - a NGO specialising in English speaking adults with intellectual disabilities.

 Kay & Mike Rawbone

 Some of our first sailors - November 2009